Starships (song): Commercial performance

 "Starships" debuted at number nine on the U.S. Billboard Hot 100, marking her second solo arrival in the top 10 after "Super Bass", which reached number three.
-The song peaked at number five, for four non-consecutive weeks, and has been certified diamond in the US by the RIAA.
-In the week beginning July 13, 2012, "Starships" made history on the chart by having spent twenty-one consecutive weeks in the top ten from its debut week, surpassing the Black Eyed Peas' single "I Gotta Feeling", which had spent 20 weeks in the top 10 in 2009, but has been passed by Justin Bieber's "Love Yourself", then The Chainsmokers's "Closer" (2016–2017), which spent 32 weeks in the top 10.
+The song peaked at number five for four non-consecutive weeks, and has been certified diamond in the US by the RIAA.
+In the week beginning July 13, 2012, "Starships" made history on the chart by having spent twenty-one consecutive weeks in the top ten from its debut week, surpassing the Black Eyed Peas' single "I Gotta Feeling", which had spent 20 weeks in the top 10 in 2009, but has been passed by Justin Bieber's "Love Yourself", then The Chainsmokers' "Closer" (2016–2017), which spent 32 weeks in the top 10.
 The song peaked at number two on the Hot Dance Club Songs chart and number three on Pop Songs.
 It managed to reach number 10 on Rap Songs and 85 on the Hot R&B/Hip-Hop Songs chart.
 As of December 2014, the song has sold 4.5 million copies in the United States.

 In Australia, the song debuted at number 14, rising to number two, staying there for five consecutive weeks.
-The song resulted in being Minaj's highest single in that country (until "Super Freaky Girl" topped the country's chart), and was certified 12× platinum by the Australian Recording Industry Association (ARIA) with sales exceeding 840,000.
+The song became Minaj's highest single in that country (until "Super Freaky Girl" topped the country's chart), and was certified 12× platinum by the Australian Recording Industry Association (ARIA) with sales exceeding 840,000.

 In New Zealand, the song debuted at 12.
-The next week. it rose to four and peaked at number two.
-The song resulted in being Minaj's second highest-peaking and longest-charting single in that country and was certified 2× platinum certification by the Recording Industry Association of New Zealand (RIANZ) with sales exceeding 30,000.
-Just recently in New Zealand, the song made the top five for the top-selling singles of 2012, placed at four.
+The next week, it rose to four and peaked at number two.
+The song became Minaj's second highest-peaking and longest-charting single in that country, and was certified 2× platinum certification by the Recording Industry Association of New Zealand (RIANZ) with sales exceeding 30,000.
+The song made the top five for the top-selling singles of 2012 in New Zealand, placing at four.